godotengine/godot-docs/classes/class_control.rst

 | *Getter*  | get_focus_previous()      |
 +-----------+---------------------------+

 Tells Godot which node it should give focus to if the user presses :kbd:`Shift + Tab` on a keyboard by default.
-You can change the key by editing the ``ui_focus_prev`` input action.
+You can change the key by editing the :ref:`ProjectSettings.input/ui_focus_prev<class_ProjectSettings_property_input/ui_focus_prev>` input action.

 If this property is not set, Godot will select a "best guess" based on surrounding nodes in the scene tree.